Colin White (ice hockey, born 1997): Playing career

 Having been affected through injury and failing to live up to his contract expectations, on July 5, 2022, White was placed on unconditional waivers by the Senators and upon clearing was bought out from the remaining three-years of his contract.
 On the opening day of free agency, White was signed to a one-year, $1.2 million contract with the Florida Panthers on July 13, 2022.
+He finished the season with eight goals and fifteen points in 68 games and was a restricted free agent following its conclusion.
+However, the Panthers chose not to give him a qualifying offer and instead let White become an unrestricted free agent on July 1, 2023.